 - PhD, UW School of Public Health, 2017

-Fowler graduated in June with a PhD from the UW School of Public Health’s Department of Environmental and Occupational Health Sciences.
-She also served as associate director of animal health for the department’s Center for One Health Research, led by Peter Rabinowitz, her mentor.
+She didn’t stop there.
+Fowler graduated in 2017 with a PhD from the UW School of Public Health’s Department of Environmental and Occupational Health Sciences.
+She also served as associate director of animal health for the department’s Center for One Health Research, led by her mentor, Peter Rabinowitz.